MyoRobotics/MyoRobotics-Documentation/source/index.rst

 -------
 Unless specified otherwise all

-software and this documentation is released under the `BSD license`_, and

-hardware under the `CC by 4.0 license`_.
+this documentation and the hardware is released under the `CC by 4.0 license`_, the software under the `BSD license`_.

 .. _FP7 ICT MyoRobotics Project: http://myorobotics.eu/the-myo-project/
 .. _Roboy Project at TU Munich: http://roboy.org